zhaofengli/colmena/manual/src/examples/multi-arch.md

 After the new configuration is activated, binfmt emulation will be set up on the local machine.
 You can then deploy to the `rpi` node with `colmena apply --on rpi`.

+## Building Remotely

+If the remote nodes are powerful enough, you may also want to execute builds on them directly.
+See [Remote Builds](../features/remote-builds.md) for more details.